castedo/copyaid/docs/index.md

 Saving to /tmp/copyaid
 2 files to edit
 ```

 Vimdiff will be run on the original source and revisions after the OpenAI request.

 ### Workflow Example

-An example workflow of multiple steps:
+Here's an example workflow with multiple steps:

 ```bash
 $ echo "Use [this sofware](htp://copyaid.it) to wright English good." > doc.md